Table of Contents

 Ecotour Destinations Map

 The map below shows a rough sketch of places we will visit.
 We will begin in the capital, San Jose, and head north to the jungles of Sarapiqui, then west to La Fortuna and the Arenal Volcano.
-Next, we head south to visit the crocodiles of Tarcoles River, the beaches at Dominical and to search for whales in Marino Ballena National Park.
-Finally we will head into the mountains to visit the paramo and cloud forests of Quetzales National Park, home of the Resplendent Quetzal, Costa Rica’s most famous bird and return to the outskirts of San Jose our final evening.
+Next, we head north to Rio Celeste and Tenorio National Park.
+Then south to visit the crocodiles of Tarcoles River, the beaches at Dominical and to search for whales in Marino Ballena National Park.
+Finally, we return to the outskirts of San Jose our final evening.

 The fabulous Blue-sided Tree Frogs (Agalychnis annae).